google/clusterfuzz/docs/getting-started/local_instance.md

 python butler.py run_server
 ```

 This may take a few seconds to start.
-Once you see output starting with
+Once you see output line like
-`INFO:root` at the beginning, you should be able to navigate to
+`INFO <timestamp> instance.py:<num>] Instance PID`, you should be able to navigate to
 [http://localhost:9000](http://localhost:9000) to view the web interface.

 ## Running a local bot instance